Straight to the content

 What can you do yourself?

-• Use a moisturizing, non-comedogenic cream to avoid irritation
+• Use a moisturizing, non-comedogenic cream to prevent irritation.

-• Do not scratch bumps to prevent scarring or pigment spots
+• Do not scratch bumps to prevent scars or pigment spots.

-As a skin therapist at Medicadermis I help you to tackle the cause and prevent scars.
-Depending on your skin type and complaints I offer:
+As a skin therapist at Medicademis, I help you address the cause and prevent scarring.
+Depending on your skin type and concerns, I offer:

 • Laser hair removal: to prevent recurring ingrown hairs